OpenChannelSSD/liblightnvm/doc/src/quick_start/index.rst

 =============

-Assuming that you have met the :ref:`sec-prereqs`, and running Ubuntu Linux (16.04/xenial), here is what you need to take liblightnvm for a spin:
+Assuming that you have met the :ref:`sec-prereqs`, and running Ubuntu Linux (16.04/xenial), then build and install liblightnvm for source:

 .. code-block:: bash